Los Angeles River: Revitalization

-Similar Revitalization Efforts

-Many similar revitalization efforts have led to increased beautification and greening.

-In Gowanus, New York, a canal that was ignored for decades until it was recently revitalized as an environmental public space.
-The area was home to low and middle-class citizens and diverse sociocultural groups, but since the area has been greened, many of these communities have been forced to relocate due to heightened living expenses caused by gentrification of the area.

-Similarly, communities living on the Greenpoint-Williamsburg waterfront agreed to increasing luxury property in the area in exchange for green space, public access, and affordable housing.
-A decade later, several luxury towers have been created, yet the green space was deemed too expensive to incorporate and the affordable housing has not been built.

-The 2020 LA River Master Plan
+2020 LA River Master Plan

-In 2020, Los Angeles County released an updated 2020 LA River Master Plan detailing plans for the river over the next 25 years.
+In 2020, Los Angeles County released an updated LA River Master Plan detailing plans for the river over the next 25 years.
 The current plan addresses 9 goals related to flood risk, parks, ecosystems, access, arts and culture, housing, engagement and education, water supply, and water quality.
 The plan for decreasing flood risk consists of preserving and increasing flood risk capacity, reducing flow into the river, incorporating climate change research, and increasing emergency planning, public awareness, and management practices.
 In order to create inclusive, open areas, LA county's actions include making 51 continuous miles of open space, finishing the LA River Trail, providing amenities, implementing multi-use functionality, and promoting public safety.
 The third goal of the 2020 LA River Master Plan is to support flourishing ecosystems by increasing habitat and ecosystem function, improve plant biodiversity including native species, connecting habitat to support wildlife, and increasing environmentally-friendly practices.
 The LA county goal of equal access to the river is outlined by creating access points and gateways and promoting safe transportation to the river.
 The objective of enhancing arts and culture is planned to be achieved by creating a 51-mile arts and culture corridor, identifying and supporting cultures, and involving artists and cultural groups in the design process.
 The next goal outlined in the LA River Master Plan addresses impacts to the housing economy and the homeless community through incorporating the Affordable Housing Coordinating Committee in planning, creating mapping and assessment tools, increasing affordable housing, securing funding, and enhancing outreach to homeless populations.
 The actions to enhance engagement and education include providing spaces for all ages to learn, developing new educational materials, involving aspects from indigenous peoples, and promoting the river as an economic asset to nearby communities.
 The eighth goal in the master plan is to improve water supply through diverting and treating stormwater and dry weather flows before they flow into the river, supporting efficient water usage, creating better operations, maintenance, and measures.
 The final goal is to improve water quality by developing water quality projects, working with watershed management groups, raising public awareness, and improving facility operations and maintenance.